okbob/pspg/README.md

-      --force-uniborder        replace ascii borders by unicode borders --highlight-odd-rec      highlights odd records (when it is supported by style) --hide-header-line       hides header line (between column names and data) --ignore-bad-rows        rows with wrong column numbers are ignored --null=STRING            STRING used instead NULL
+      --force-uniborder        replace ascii borders by unicode borders --highlight-odd-rec      highlights odd records (when it is supported by style) --hide-header-line       hides header line (between column names and data) --ignore-short-rows        rows with wrong column numbers are ignored --null=STRING            STRING used instead NULL

     Searching options